 Additional presumptions of market dominance are provided for in section 4(2a) of the Cartel Act: Three or less undertakings are to be considered collectively market dominant if they have a market share of at least 50% or if up to five undertakings (together) have a market share of at least 66.66%.
 Notably, these presumptions are applicable irrespective of the individual undertaking's market share within such a group of potentially market dominant undertakings (ie, even a very small undertaking can be presumed market dominant in concentrated markets or markets where there is one ‘big fish').

 If one of these criteria is fulfilled, the burden of proof is placed upon the undertakings concerned, which may prove that this is not the case.

 As under article 102 TFEU, abuse of a dominant position is prohibited by section 5 of the Cartel Act.
 The official parties, associations representing the economic interests of companies like the Federal Chamber of Commerce and any company having legal or economic interests, as well as certain institutions and regulatory authorities, may apply to the Cartel Court to order a company to cease and desist from the abuse in question.

 Section 5(1) contains a non-exhaustive list of examples of abusive practices, following the wording of article 102 TFEU.
 Thus, an abuse will in particular occur if the dominant company:

-- requests terms that differ from those that would likely persist under effective competition – in particular, the behaviour of undertakings on comparable markets with effective competition shall expressly be taken into account (this different wording, inspired by section 19 GWB, was introduced by the amendment);
+- requests terms that differ from those that would likely persist under effective competition - in particular, the behaviour of undertakings on comparable markets with effective competition shall expressly be taken into account (this wording was inspired by section 19 GWB);

 - limits production, markets or technical development to the detriment of consumers;